any-docs/css/content/reference/selectors/_doublecolon_scroll-marker-group/index.md

 }
 ```

-Next, the list's {{cssxref("scroll-marker-group")}} property is set to `after`, so the `::scroll-marker-group` pseudo-element is placed after the list's DOM content in the tabbing order and layout box order; this means it comes after the scroll buttons:
+Next, the list's `scroll-marker-group` property is set to `after`, so the `::scroll-marker-group` pseudo-element is placed after the list's DOM content in the tabbing order and layout box order; this means it comes after the scroll buttons:

 ```css live-sample___carousel-example live-sample___carousel-example_final
 ul {